arefmalek/blog/about.markdown

 permalink: /about/
 ---

-I've been meaning to find a way to write up things I find really interesting, I plan on making this a more technical blog, since I don't want to have a post on neural networks followed by analysis on Evangelion (although I'm almost always down to talk about the show).
+I first started this blog with the intention of making it a technical one, but I now see this as a scratchpad for thoughts.
+I'll try to upload more often now, even if the topics aren't CS related - I just may have a post on Neural Networks followed by Evangelion Analysis (always down to talk about the show).

 All love - Aref